 St Margaret Mary Catholic Primary School recognises and understands the importance of Physical Education (P.E.) in school.
-Sport and Physical Education can play a vital role in the development of a child’s physical, cognitive, social and emotional skills, which can be used throughout their life.
-At St Margaret Mary Catholic Primary School, we strive to ensure all our children (both boys and girls) have every possibility to both achieve in and enjoy taking part in P.E. lessons and sport..
+Sport and P.E. can play a vital role in the development of a child’s physical, cognitive, social and emotional skills, which can be used throughout their life.
+At St Margaret Mary Catholic Primary School, we strive to ensure all our children (both boys and girls) have every possibility to both achieve in and enjoy taking part in P.E. lessons and sport.

 At St Margaret Mary Catholic Primary School, it is our intention that all children:

-- Develop the skills which are needed to excel in a range of physical activities and sport
+- Develop the physical and mental skills which are needed to excel in a range of physical activities and sport

 - Are physically active for sustained periods of time